usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/setup.md

 Below is a quick summary of the **one-time setup** needed for the project:

-  1. Visit the ~~[Project Setup](#)~~ assignment in Canvas and click the GitHub Classroom link.
+  1. Visit the [Project Setup]({{ site.data.participation.project_setup.href }}) assignment in Canvas and click the GitHub Classroom link.
 This will setup a private repository named `project-username` where `username` is your GitHub username.
 You will use this same repository the *entire* semester for all of the projects.

   1. Import the repository as a Java Project in Eclipse.
 See the [Importing Eclipse Projects from GitHub](/resources/eclipse/importing-eclipse-projects-from-github.html) guide for steps.
 This will create a "SearchEngine" project in Eclipse where you will add your own code for the project.

-  1. Import the `project-tests` repository at <{{ site.data.info.links.github.link }}/project-tests> as a Java Project in Eclipse.
+  1. Import the `project-tests` repository at <{{ site.data.info.links.github.href }}/project-tests> as a Java Project in Eclipse.
 This will create a "SearchEngineTests" project in Eclipse where you will find all of the test code and data files.

       <i class="fas fa-exclaimation-triangle"></i>&nbsp;**These two projects must be located in the same parent directory!** For example `cs272_github/project-username` and `cs272_github/project-tests` share the same parent directory `cs272_github`.